 Generally, direct mail gets bad press, which is probably partly due to its other name: junk mail.
 However, many professionals would be shocked to discover that direct mail is a highly rewarding form of print marketing that could help your start-up excel.
 In a recent survey; 54% of all consumers said that they’d be happy to get direct mail from brands that might interest them.
 On top of this, around 2.5 billion direct mail coupons were exchanged in 2015, and approximately 11% of the UK’s advertising expenditure was on direct mail in 2009.

 Combine these glowing stats with research that shows 80-90% of direct mail is physically opened by recipients as opposed to just 20-30% of emails, and you have several decent reasons to use this form of print marketing for your next marketing campaign.
+Plus, if you were to use the best batch skip tracing software, you would be able to pinpoint your exact demographic and find the right households to send the leaflets to.
+This would limit the waste of certain resources and appeal to those who would be most likely to use your product or service.

 How to create a brochure